Mashrur Arefin

 Mashrur Arefin (born 9 October 1969) is a Bangladeshi writer, novelist, poet, translator and banker.
 He is known for his Bengali translation of Homer’s Iliad and Franz Kafka's stories, and his novels, August Abchchaya (The Eclipse of August, 2019) and Althusser (2020).
 He received the BRAC Bank-Samakal Literature Award for his translation of Franz Kafka's stories in 2013, he won the Gemcon Shahitya Puroshkar 2020 for his first novel August Abchhaya (The Eclipse of August). and he received IFIC Bank Literary Award 2019 for the novel August Abchaya.

 Mashrur Arefin writes article about literature and literary piece on newspaper and literary supplements.

 Early life

 He was born in Barishal.
 Later his family moved to Khulna and Mashrur Arefin grew up there.

 After passing S.S.C and H.S.C from Barishal Cadet College he studied English Literature at Aligarh Muslim University.
-Then he got his M.A from Dhaka University.
+He then got his M.A from Dhaka University.

 In 1995, Mashrur Arefin started his career at ANZ Grindlays Bank Limited as a management trainee.
 He completed his MBA from Victoria University, Melbourne, Australia.